PhiTheta/knol/git/README.md

    $ git push -u origin master
    ```

-9. Enter your github/gitlab credentials and press enter, this will push your README.md file into your knol repository
+9. Enter your github/gitlab credentials and press enter, this will push your README.md file into your knol repository.
+You can also setup ssh so that you don't have to enter your credentials everytime you want to push your changes to github/gitlab.

+Note: GUI Clients: Alternatively one can use GUI clients like [GitExtensions](http://gitextensions.github.io/), [Github Desktop](https://desktop.github.com/)